AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-08-05-4-best-godspeed-you-black-emperor-songs.md

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=1158321089/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/track=1667278398/transparent=true/" seamless><a href="http://godspeedyoublackemperor.bandcamp.com/album/allelujah-dont-bend-ascend">ALLELUJAH!
 DON&#39;T BEND!
 ASCEND! by Godspeed You!
 Black Emperor</a></iframe>

-There's one word to describe this entire song: Unstable.
-You feel happy, then sad.
-Happy, sad.
-Then you catch a fleeting glimmer of hope at the 8- and 9-minute marks.
-And then it's back to sadness, despair, and more of that GY!BE dissonance you simply can't get enough of.
+There's one word to describe this entire song: Unpredictable.
+The beginning carries you along with rhythmic, dreamy notes and those distinct Arabic riffs that it shares with the rest of the album; the latter part of the song descends into beautiful, orderly chaos.
 The emotions drift like worried fire, a lonely little flame dancing in the wind.

-The song in general is great, but there's absolutely nothing that compares to the masterful crescendo that begins at 12:00.
-It paints a very vivid image of a country frantically mobilizing for war and descending into chaos.
-I like to think that's what the album art represents—what little remains of the aftermath, at least.
+It turns into a raging inferno that begins at 12:00 and reaches its peak at 14:58—possibly my favorite crescendo of any song.
+In my mind, it paints a very vivid image of a country frantically mobilizing for war, caught in the middle of a modern Ragnarok.
+I like to think that's what the album cover represents—what little remains of the aftermath, at least.

 ## 4. Storm